Shannon McRandle: Star Wars

-Before 1998, the character of Mara Jade appeared only as illustrations created by various artists based on the descriptions provided of her appearance in novels in the Star Wars expanded universe.
-A long-time fan of the Star Wars franchise, McRandle auditioned to be cast as an image for Mara Jade after LucasFilm decided to use a photographic likeness as a model for Mara.
-At the time the photographs were taken in 1999, she was known as Shannon Baksa from her first marriage in 1994.
-LucasFilm Ltd. used McRandle's likeness for merchandise of Mara Jade.
-Illustrations of the character were influenced by McRandle's appearance.
+Prior to 1998, Mara Jade was a character that existed only as a subject of illustrations created by a variety of artists.
+These depictions were based solely on written descriptions of the character found within the Star Wars expanded universe novels.

+A fan of the franchise, Shannon McRandle auditioned for the opportunity to represent Mara Jade's image when Lucasfilm opted to use a photographic likeness as a model for the character.
+In 1999, McRandle was photographed for this purpose, known at the time as Shannon Baksa due to her marriage to her first husband in 1994.
+Lucasfilm subsequently utilized McRandle's likeness for Mara Jade merchandise.

+It is worth noting that illustrations of Mara Jade's character made after 1999 may have been influenced by McRandle's physical appearance.

 Personal life

 Shannon Lynn married United States Navy veteran Jamie McRandle on September 18, 2002.
 They have three children.
 She and her family live in Virginia Beach, Virginia.

 In 2013, Shannon McRandle was diagnosed with Ankylosing Spondylitis and Stage 3 Rectal Cancer.
 The cancer is in remission, but the radiation and chemo caused severe osteoporosis in her back and hips, and resulted in a severely-weakened immune system as well as several other medical issues.
 None of the AS treatments were successful.

-She has a GoFundMe page to raise funds for treatments.